 1.1 The terms used in this Addendum shall have the meanings set forth in this Addendum.
 Capitalised terms not otherwise defined herein shall have the meaning given to them in the Principal Agreement.
 Except as modified below, the terms of the Principal Agreement/Contract shall remain in full force and effect.
 In this Addendum, the following terms shall have the meanings set out below and cognate terms shall be construed accordingly:

-"Applicable Laws" means (a) European Union or Member State laws with respect to any Company Personal Data in respect of which any Company Group Member is subject to EU Data Protection Laws; and (b) any other applicable law with respect to any Association Personal Data in respect of which any Company Group Member is subject to any other Data Protection Laws;
+"Applicable Laws" means (a) Data Protection Act 2018 (DPA 2018), (b) the UK General Data Protection Regulation (“GDPR”); and (c) any other applicable law with respect to any Association Personal Data in respect of which any Company Group Member is subject to any other Data Protection Laws;

 "Association Personal Data" means any Personal Data Processed by a Contracted Processor on behalf of the Association pursuant to or in connection with the Principal Agreement/Contract;